 But now it’s time to start thinking about whether you want to go directly to Haghpat or take a detour to Kayan Fortress.

-Though I’d read about Kayan Fortress before embarking on the hike, I mistakenly thought that it was a landmark people pass by on the hiking trail.
+Though I’d read about Kayan Fortress before embarking on the hike, I mistakenly thought that it was a landmark you simply pass by on the main trail.
 And while it is indeed between Sanahin and Haghpat, it wasn’t until checking the map that I realized what a detour it really was.

 A walk there and back will add at least 40 minutes or so to your total trip.
 Annoyed upon realizing this, I nevertheless decided to hike up there to see what it was all about.
 And I was ultimately glad that I did.